 REMOVAL OF ARSENIC IN WATER WELLS

-Arsenic V and Arsenic III are the two primary forms of arsenic in water.
-Many arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
-Determining the ratio of Arsenic V versus Arsenic III in the water is, therefore, critical.
+AS V and AS III are the two primary forms of arsenic in water.
+Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
+Determining the ratio of AS V versus AS III in the water is, therefore, critical.
 This will allow the design and implementation of a water filtration system that will effectively remove it from the water.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING, ANALYSIS & OTHER FACTORS

 Having a complete laboratory water test and analysis, including parameters that can negatively impact removal media, is critical to a well designed, safe water treatment system that will remove arsenic in well water. pH can significantly affect media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
 For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at https://h2ocare.com/publications/.